 Prime Number Formula

 When a number is divisible by only one and itself, then it is a prime number.
-The prime numbers cannot be factorised as they are not divisible.
-The divisible numbers are called composite numbers.
+The prime numbers cannot be factorised as they do not have factors other than 1 and the number itself.
+The numbers with more than two factors are called composite numbers.
 1 is neither prime nor composite.

 How do we get to know if a number is prime or not?

-To calculate we need to find the factors of the number.
-Take for example 11, 11 is divisible only by 1 and itself.
+To identify the prime number, we need to find the factors of the number.
+For example, take a number; 11, 11 is divisible only by 1 and itself.
 Since it has only two factors, it is a prime number.

-Question 1: Find if 51 is a prime number or not ?
+Question 1: Find if 53 is a prime number or not.

-Hence it is a composite number and not a prime number.
+Hence, it is a composite number but not a prime number.